Earlopain/FoxTrove/README.md

 1. Run `docker-compose up`.
 The container is now available at `http://localhost:9000`.
 1. Get inside the container with `docker-compose run reverser sh`.
 1. Run `bin/rails assets:generate_spritemap` to stich the favicons in one image.
+1. Run `RAILS_ENV=test bin/rails db:prepare` to setup the test database for later use.

 ### Linters